Table of Contents

 A millet is a tiny seed used in wild bird food.
 This grain is an omnivore-appropriate dog food ingredient.

 Millet is a gluten-free grain similar to the grains that the ancestor dogs consumed when eating a prey animal's stomach.

 Since millet is gluten-free, it's a popular choice for gluten-sensitive dogs who prefer grain-inclusive diets.
 It also has high antioxidants and high fat content that boost the dog's immune system.

 Rye contains gluten, which is not suitable for dogs with gluten sensitivity, celiac disease, or grain intolerance.
 However, some dog food companies prefer rye as a source of carbohydrates in weight control formulas.

 Rye has a similar nutritional profile to barley.
 It also contains vitamin B and fiber.

 Some studies demonstrate that rye can help with weight loss, blood sugar control, and heart health despite having high energy levels.

-Rye has high fiber content than wheat when left unprocessed.
-Usually, dogs do not use fiber as a primary energy source, but a high fiber content help dogs prevent overeating.
+Rye has a higher fiber content than wheat when left unprocessed.
+Usually, dogs do not use fiber as a primary energy source, but a high fiber content helps dogs prevent overeating.

 Both for humans and dogs, oats are nutritious grains to take.
 Oats have high protein and low gluten levels.